zq920320/codenvy/docs/_docs/admin-guide/admin-cli.md

 layout: docs
 permalink: /:categories/cli/
 ---

+**Applies To**: Codenvy on-premises installs.

+---
-The CLI will hide most error conditions from standard out.
+Note: The CLI will hide most error conditions from standard out.
 Internal stack traces and error output is redirected to `cli.log`, which is saved in the host folder where `:/data` is mounted.

 ## codenvy init
 Initializes an empty directory with a Codenvy configuration and instance folder where user data and runtime configuration will be stored.
 You must provide a `<path>:/data` volume mount, then Codenvy creates a `instance` and `backup` subfolder of `<path>`.
 You can optionally override the location of `instance` by volume mounting an additional local folder to `/data/instance`.
 You can optionally override the location of where backups are stored by volume mounting an additional local folder to `/data/backup`.
 After initialization, a `codenvy.env` file is placed into the root of the path that you mounted to `/data`.